Physical Activity: What You Should Know

 Physical activity means moving your body and using your muscles and energy more than you do when resting.

-Other important benefits of physical activity include:
+Other vital benefits of physical activity include:

 - Strengthened bones and muscles